Hungrated/autotest-client/README.md

 # autotest-client
-An exact environment for web testing, with flexbility.
+An exact environment for web testing based on macaca, with flexbility.

 initial commit on Feb 24 2018